-Travelers take a trip to this beautiful alpine town at the border of Lake Wakatipu for the skiing in the cooler months and for its stunning beauty year-round.
+Travelers take a trip to this beautiful alpine town at the border of Lake Wakatipu for the skiing in the colder months and for its stunning beauty year-round.
 They also have a dynamic setting.

 Experience Adventure in New Zealand

 Whitewater rafting is one of New Zealand’s most exciting adventure activities providing gorgeous scenery and challenging rapids.
-October to May is the main season with the number of visitors being restricted depending on weather condition.
+October to May is the primary season with the number of visitors being restricted depending on weather condition.

 New Zealand is a paddler’s paradise, canoes or kayaks can be rented basically any place with water.

 For the ultimate thrill, less risk but higher cost, bungy jumping is challenging to beat.
 For a bit of variety, you can try something similar to bungy, the bridge swinging.